United States Regiments & Batteries > Pennsylvania > 13th Pennsylvania Reserves

 Battle of Antietam

 Colonel McNeil was mortally wounded on the evening of September 16 leading the regiment in heavy skirmishing after crossing Antietam Creek.
-Captain Dennis McGee took command of the regiment when Colonel McNeil fell.
+Captain Dennis McGee of Company F took command of the regiment when Colonel McNeil fell.
 Less than 200 men could be mustered by the end of the evening on the 16th.
 Three dozen more would be killed or wounded on the 17th.

 There are two War Department markers for Seymour’s Brigade on the Antietam battlefield.
-The first marker is on Mansfield Avenue at Smoketown Road.
-From the marker:

 Seymour’s Briade of Meade’s Division, after its engagement with the enemy of September 16, 1862, bivouacked on either side of the road at this point , with pickets thrown forward in the east woods.